kdheepak/panvimdoc/README.md

   --demojify: 'false' if emojis should not be removed, 'true' otherwise
   --treesitter: 'true' if the project uses Tree-sitter syntax highlighting, 'false' otherwise
   --ignore-rawblocks: 'true' if the project should ignore HTML raw blocks, 'false' otherwise
+  --doc-mapping: 'true' if the project should use h4 headers as mapping docs, 'false' otherwise
   --shift-heading-level-by: 0 if you don't want to shift heading levels , n otherwise
   --increment-heading-level-by: 0 if don't want to increment the starting heading number, n otherwise
 ```